 Flare effects can be embraced, avoided, or removal can be attempted.
 Removal is sometimes very challenging and, in some cases, flare effects can be quite destructive to image quality.

 Two lens aberrations are particularly evident when shooting images of stars, mainly because bright points of light against a dark background make them easier to see.
 Coma occurs when light rays from a point of light spread out from that point, instead of being refocused as a point on the sensor.
 Coma is absent in the center of the frame, gets worse toward the edges/corners, and generally appears as a comet-like or triangular tail of light which can be oriented either away from the center of the frame (external coma), or toward the center of the frame (internal coma).
 Coma clears as the aperture is narrowed.
-Astigmatism is seen as points of light spreading into a line, either meridional (radiating from the center of the image) or sagittal (perpendicular to meridional).
+Astigmatism is seen as points of light spreading into a line, either sagittal (radiating from the center of the image) or meridional (tangential, perpendicular to sagittal).
 Remember that lateral CA is another aberration apparent in the corners.

 The images below are 100% crops taken from the top-right corner of a7R III frames.

 These results, showing stretched stars, are not unusual but not amazing either.